bsplku/fingerprintFCdnn/README.md

 This directory includes the input data.

 ## results_example/
-This directory contains example result. \
+This directory contains an example result. \
-The main you will automatically create './results/results_..._tgHSP_...' directory which is similar to this.
+The main code will automatically create './results/results_..._tgHSP_...' directory which is similar to this.

 ------------